comportnx/compack-mods/README.md

 (The explored zone is a rectangle with its edges placed at the furthest points you've traveled in each cardinal direction)

-### Color-coded Clothing
+### Simplified Transport

+`Adds a large crate that can fit in a cargo compartment.`

+Adds a large 1200L capacity crate that only has a 500L footprint so it can fit in a vehicle cargo compartment.

+This helps with transporting large items like fridges that wouldn't normally fit in a cargo compartment, or alternatively lots of smaller items.

+### Context Coding: More item information

-`Useful and valuable clothing items have cyan names.`
+`Useful and valuable clothing items have cyan names.` `Manuals show their maximums skill level.`

 This simple mod adds a context symbol to the names of useful clothing so they're easier to see when looting stuffed dressers and wardrobes.

-Currently "useful" is defined as: armor, bags, packs, pouches, warm clothes, and otherwise valuable clothing items.
+Currently "useful" is defined as: bags , packs, pouches, and MOLLE items (marked by a &), and very warm clothes (marked by a ( ).

+Books also show the maximum skill level they can help you reach in brackets after the name.

 ### Reach3 Patch